fs-webdev/eslint-config-tree/README.md

 ### How to deal with `Definition for rule '{RULE}' was not found.` errors:

 This is a known state when submitting a new file to Code Climate for the first time, since they do not support all of the linting extensions we wish to use.
-If you are seeing these warnings when linting locally, you likely have `eslint` installed globally, but not the additional dependency.
+If you are seeing these warnings when linting locally, you may have `eslint` installed globally, but not the additional dependency.
 We do not recommend running `eslint` globally for this reason (see: https://github.com/eslint/eslint/issues/6732).
 All Tree repositories should include all dependencies required to be able to run `eslint` locally in their respective directories.

+If you have recently updated dependencies and see this error locally, then there is a possibility that your editor's linting integration is out-of-sync that can be resolved by restarting your editor.

 ### How to not have tons of `jsdoc` warnings: